ku-leuven-msec/Damn-Vulnerable-Device-Seminar/README.md

 The full Android project is in this repository in the ([Android](Android)) folder.

+### TODO
+Fix the apk and make virtualisation possible and introduce an vulnerability between the communication of the phone and the DVD

 ## Kali VM
 For a hands-on seminar, it is easier to prepare a kali VM, containing a number of files on the desktop.
 * The Android APK file